|

 Teaching topographic maps in middle school might seem intimidating, but it’s really a lot of fun!

-Hands on topographic map activities are a great way to help students read and interpret topographic maps!
+Hands-on topographic map activities are a great way to help students read and interpret topographic maps!

-Learning how to read a topographic map (also known as contour map) is more than a state standard – it’s a life skill!
+Learning how to read a topographic map (also known as a contour map) is more than a state standard – it’s a life skill!

 If you have students who love to spend time in the great outdoors hiking or camping, they’ll be hooked when they learn how to visualize the terrain of an area using a flat map.